QuentinRa/blog.quentinra.dev/operating-systems/active-directory/security/index.md

 Kerberos is a protocol used to provide secure authentication over non-secure networks.
 It replaces NetNTLM.

-When a user log in, their credential are sent to the Kerberos server for verification.
+When a user logs in, their credentials are sent to the Kerberos server for verification.
 Upon successful login, the server generates a **ticket-granting ticket (TGT)** 🎫.

-When the user wants to access a network resource, such as a shared folder, the computer request the Kerberos server using the TGT, and request for access.
+When the user wants to access a network resource, such as a shared folder, the computer requests the Kerberos server using the TGT and requests access.
 If the request is accepted, the Kerberos server will give them a **Ticket Granting Service (TGS)** 🎟️.
 </div><div>
 </div></div>